By Anne Therese Gennari

 - Slow down and ask questions – to yourself, to others, and to your community.
 How can we unlearn and do better?

 - Don’t overwhelm yourself by wanting to do it all at once.
 Choose one thing you can change about your life today and then keep adding on.
 Grow with this!

 - Remember that you’re not alone.
 Positive actions are addictive, positive actions with others become a movement.
 It’s hard to leave a movement, so find your tribe and have fun!

 - Understand that humans belong in the cycle of life.
 We’re not just the problem – we can actually be the solution!
 It’s not about minimizing negative impact, but how to maximize our positive one!

 - You’re only human.
 It’s OK to have good days and bad days, so give yourself a break.
 Just don’t take too long breaks.
 Treat your optimism like any professional athlete and you’ll soon be in top shape!

 How are you planning on being an Optimist In Action today?
 They say that things written down have a significantly greater chance of getting done, so I challenge you to find a piece of paper and write down one empower climate action you can start taking today!

-*Optimist In Action is copyrighted and co-termed between Anne Therese Gennari and Robin Miller Shaw.
+*Optimist In Action is co-termed between Anne Therese Gennari and Robin Miller Shaw.